hfhbd/postgres-native-sqldelight/README.md

         // Important, don't leak this cursor, eg by returning a Sequence,
         // otherwise the cursor will be closed before fetching rows.
-        // If you need to have an async iterator, use `Flow`. buildList {
+        // If you need to use an async iterator, use the `Flow` overload, `executeQueryAsFlow`. buildList {
             while (cursor.next()) {
                 add(